Drosera regia: Distribution and habitat

-Drosera regia is endemic to South Africa and has only ever been found at two sites at altitudes of 500 and 900 m in the Bainskloof Range near Wellington, Western Cape in South Africa.
+Drosera regia is endemic to South Africa and has only ever been found at two sites at elevations of 500 and 900 m in the Bainskloof Range near Wellington, Western Cape in South Africa.
 Despite extensive exploration, D. regia has not been found at any similar location in neighbouring valleys.
 Small morphological variations such as broader leaves have been recorded from these two small populations, which are restricted to an area of just a few hundred square meters.
 Drosera regia is found in a natural fynbos vegetation amongst dense marshy grasses.
 The fynbos habitat is similar to a low or medium shrubland or heathland, dominated by low evergreen shrubs.

-The lower altitude site where D. regia is found is characterised by permanently damp soils consisting mostly of a gravel bench formed from a creek bed.
+The lower elevation site where D. regia is found is characterised by permanently damp soils consisting mostly of a gravel bench formed from a creek bed.
 The plants grow in a peaty quartzite sand, often with a gravel cover.
 Rhizomes of mature plants grow above ground and among associated grasses and sedges when gravel is absent and below ground when there is a gravel cover present.
 Associated vegetation included species of Leucadendron and members of the families Cyperaceae, Iridaceae, and Restionaceae.
 The habitat of D. regia depends on periodic fire sweeping through and keeping the larger plants from choking out D. regia.
 Frost occurs infrequently in the valley.

 Conservation status

-In a 2009 report of a 2006 trip, botanist Andreas Fleischmann noted that the higher altitude site is overgrown with plants of the family Restionaceae and he could not locate any remaining D. regia.
-The lower altitude site was in a similar state, but he recorded approximately 50 mature plants, making this one of the most critically endangered Drosera species.
+In a 2009 report of a 2006 trip, botanist Andreas Fleischmann noted that the higher elevation site is overgrown with plants of the family Restionaceae and he could not locate any remaining D. regia.
+The lower elevation site was in a similar state, but he recorded approximately 50 mature plants, making this one of the most critically endangered Drosera species.
 While D. regia has not been evaluated under the current International Union for the Conservation of Nature and Natural Resources (IUCN) standards for a rating on the Red List of Threatened Species, the International Carnivorous Plant Society recognised D. regia on their list of imperiled carnivorous plant species.
 Drosera regia was also listed as "rare" on an early IUCN report in 1997, but these earlier IUCN assessments were often poorly documented and are thus not relied upon today.
 Several other authors have identified how rare D. regia is in the wild, even calling it "threatened with extinction".

 The short-term prognosis for natural populations of D. regia was greatly improved when a fire swept through its habitat in 2015.
 A team from Stellenbosch Botanical Gardens found new populations in the lower elevation zone and rediscovered plants in the higher elevation zone.